 Were you involved in a serious crash?
-Call an experienced Austin Accident Lawyer for expertise and representation in your Hit-and-Run case.
+Call an experienced Austin Accident Lawyer for representation in your Hit-and-Run case.
 Jason McMinn and Justin McMinn are experienced in helping victims of hit-and-run crashes, or those involved in a crash with an underinsured driver.

 Call the McMinn Law Firm at 512-474-0222.
 You may also fill out an hit-and-run crashes or use the online chat located at the bottom right of the screen.